-Distribution: East of the Cascades in Washington; British Columbia south along the east slope of the Cascades in Washington.
+Distribution: Occurring east of the Cascades crest in central Washington; British Columbia south along the east slope of the Cascades to south-central Washington.

 Habitat: Dry, open coniferous forests at moderate to mid-elevations in the mountains.